How can casino affiliates find untapped traffic sources?

 Practical implementation steps (step-by-step)

 Keep pilots time-boxed and budget-capped.
 Use consistent tracking parameters across channels so performance comparisons reflect real differences rather than attribution gaps.
+When possible, document the reason for each test, the expected signal, and the decision rule before the campaign goes live.

 Common mistakes to avoid